-Recently, one has seen more resale HDB properties going for above $1million.
-While this continues to be an outlier, the cascading effect is the rise in prices for new private property.
+Recently, one has seen more resale HDB properties for above $ 1 million.
+While this continues to be an outlier, the cascading effect is the price rise for new private property.

 Starting prices of new launches today

 At the time of writing, new launches below $ 1 million are a rare commodity.
 Realistically these are the starting prices of current new launches today.